Visyond/website-hugo/site/content/faq/faq-page-title.md

         faqSectionSubTitle: How fast is Visyond?
       - answersList:
           - answer: >-
+              Yes.
+Visyond is a cloud-based software that can also be installed on private clouds and works anywhere in the world. <a onclick="window.HubSpotConversations.widget.open();">Contact us</a> to learn more about on-premise/personal cloud installation.
+        faqSectionSubTitle: Can I have Visyond on-premise?
+      - answersList:
+          - answer: >-
               <a onclick="window.HubSpotConversations.widget.open();">Contact us</a> to learn more about on-premise/personal cloud installation.
         faqSectionSubTitle: Can I have Visyond on-premise?
     faqSectionTitle: General